 Remember rule #1 from Wedding Crashers — “Never leave a fellow Crasher behind.
 Crashers take care of their own.”

 If someone’s clearly waiting for a machine, ask them if they’d like to work in.
 Spot someone if they’re struggling.
-You don’t need to be a trainer, but be a decent human being.
+You don’t need to be a certified trainer, but be a decent human being.

 Maybe you’ll get a number, too.